aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/shapebase/height/_index.md

 ### Remarks

-For a top-level shape, the value is in points.For shapes in a group, the value is in the coordinate space and units of the parent group.The default value is 0.
+For a top-level shape, the value is in points.

+For shapes in a group, the value is in the coordinate space and units of the parent group.

+The default value is 0.

 ### Examples